maxplomer/resume/README.md

 <!-- technology / acheievement -->

-Technology and acheievements: Wordpress - built custom theme from underscores starter theme
+Technology and acheievements: Wordpress - built custom theme from underscores starter theme.
+Built and modified existing themes.
+Created Ruby script that calls Google Maps API to process store data from client so could import thousands of locations into store locator Wordpress plugin

 Rails - Built spotify pre-save feature so fans could pre-save album to their spotify account.